Calculators

 By tracking them daily, you can reach your recommended macro targets that encourage fat loss, muscle gain, or whatever your goal may be.

 You can learn more about the macro counting system and the flexible dieting philosophy.
-Many people use an app like Myfitnesspal to track macros.
+Many people use a diet tracking app to help them stick to macro targets.

 For more specifics on what to eat – see a sample macro meal plan or a list of macros for familiar foods.